 In the 1920s the Chinese Communist party began in urban centers where people had access to Marxist literature.
 Mao Zedong joined the party in response to the unfair treatment of China in the Versailles Treaty ➚ after the First World War.
 Some limited support came from the newly formed regime in Communist Russia.
-Initially this support was given to both the Communists and Nationalists as both were grass-roots Republican parties seeking to overthrow dynastic rule, but the nationalists had greater numbers and the wider power base.
+Initially this support was given to both the Communists and Nationalists as they were both grass-roots Republican parties seeking to overthrow dynastic rule, but the nationalists had greater numbers and the wider power base.
 After Sun Yatsen's death in 1925 the animosity between the two parties grew, with temporary truces to form short-lived 'United Fronts' against the Japanese occupation.

 During the Japanese occupation Mao with some Russian aid consolidated his support from local rural peasants.
 In 1944 his guerrilla tactics gained a great deal of Japanese occupied territory, often with the crucial support of rural civilians.
 By 1945 he was able to capitalize on the Japanese defeat, capturing Manchuria and the weaponry that they left behind.
 The Civil War with the Nationalists took two hard years to complete; in the end victory was swift as Chiang's army and support melted away.
 Although the GMD had full American support they were dogged by a reputation for corruption, ruinous inflation and poor political calculation.
 Chiang Kaishek and 100,000 Nationalist troops fled to Taiwan in April 1950.
 However in the period 1950 to 1980 the hostile American-backed Taiwan regime posed a lingering threat of invasion should the Communist regime falter.